Meet your doulas and baby specialists

 In Emilie’s free time she enjoys baking, knitting, going to yoga and training at the gym.
 She lives in New York City with her two children, husband, a dog and two rabbits.
 Emilie is a Dona trained birth doula.
 She holds current certification in Adult and Pediatric CPR/AED.
 She is a certified and registered yoga instructor through Yoga Alliance at the 500hr level.
 She has also trained in Thai yoga body work.

-Erin, Birth and Postpartum Doula
+Misty, Birth and Postpartum Doula

 Simone, Birth and Postpartum Doula